kubernetes-sigs/kueue/docs/concepts/workload.md

 by one or multiple Pods that, loosely or tightly coupled, that, as a whole, complete a task.
 A workload is the unit of [admission](README.md#admission) in Kueue.

-The prototypical Workload can be represented with a [Kubernetes `batch/v1.Job`](https://kubernetes.io/docs/concepts/workloads/controllers/job/).
+The prototypical workload can be represented with a [Kubernetes `batch/v1.Job`](https://kubernetes.io/docs/concepts/workloads/controllers/job/).
 For this reason, we sometimes use the word _job_ to refer to any workload, and Job when we refer specifically to the Kubernetes API.